do ACL tears occur - and why might it be the case (as we suspect) that

 Tears of the ACL occur when the tibia goes one direction and the femur goes in another and the distance between the origin of the ACL on the femur and its insertion on the tibia exceeds the length of the ligament.
 Indeed, that ‘exceeded the distance’ mechanism is how all ligament tears occur.

 Actually, there are a few simplifications above.
 For one thing, the sentence would read better as “ the distance between the origin of the ACL on the femur and its insertion on the tibia exceeds the length of the ligament after it has maximally deformed.”
-That is, the ligament can stretch a bit without any damage (elastic deformation), a Grade I sprain, and then it can stretch a bit more with internal damage (plastic deformation), corresponding to a Grade II injury.
-(And if you want to get technical about it, there is “tearing” in this Grade II sprain.)
+That is, the ligament can stretch a bit without any damage.
+(That is so-called elastic deformation).
+The ligament can stretch a bit more, but with internal damage (plastic deformation).
+That corresponds to a Grade II injury: a tear with the ends in continuity.
+Finally, the ligament can completely tear, producing a Grade III sprain.

 On why skiing-related tears of the ACL occur disproportionately after 2pm?